SirWumpus/post4/README.md

 - - -
 ### HEX
 ( -- )
-Set the numeric conversion radix to sixteen (hexdecimal).
+Set the numeric conversion radix to sixteen (hexadecimal).

 - - -
 ### HOLD